Pleiku

 Pleiku is a former city in central Vietnam, located in the Central Highlands region.
 It was the capital of the Gia Lai Province.
 Many years ago, it was inhabited primarily by the Bahnar and Jarai ethnic groups, sometimes known as the Montagnards or Degar, although now it is inhabited primarily by the Kinh ethnic group.
 The city is the centre of the urban district of Pleiku which covers an area of 260.77 km² (100 mi²).

 As of 2024, the city has a population of around 331.178 people.

-Gia Lai ceased to exist as a municipal city on 1 July 2025, following the elimination of district level units in Vietnam.
+On 1 July 2025, Pleiku ceased to exist as a municipal city due to the elimination of district level units in Vietnam, and its territory was reorganized into five wards and two communes directly under Gia Lai Province.

 Name

 The name Pleiku first appeared in the Governor-General of French Indochina records in 1905, in the decree that established the province of Gia Lai.
 The Decree of the Governor-General of Indochina dated July 4, 1905, established an autonomous province in the western mountainous region of Binh Dinh province, naming it Plei-Kou-Derr.
 This marked the first official use of the name Plei-Kou in writing.

 The word Plơi means "village" in Jarai, while Kơdưr can mean either "north" or "upper".
 Therefore, the name Pleiku can be translated as "upper village" or "village in the north".

 The word Derr is likely a Jarai word that was added to the name Pleiku by the French to distinguish it from other villages in the area.
 The name Pleiku has been used since the colonial period and is still the official name of the city today.